Hong Kong jails top independence leader for six years - Journal du Cameroun

 Handing down his jail term, Judge Anthea Pang said Leung actively participated in the riots and described his actions as “wanton and vicious”.

-The 27-year-old was already in custody after pleading guilty in January to a separate charge of assaulting a police officer during the 2016 clashes, and being sentenced to one year in jail.
+The 27-year-old was already in custody after pleading guilty in January to a separate charge of assaulting a police officer during the clashes.
+He was sentenced to one year in jail on that count, with the two terms to be served concurrently.

+At the forefront of the clashes were young “localists”, a term coined for radical groups promoting a split from mainland China which grew out of the failure of massive pro-democracy rallies in 2014 to win concessions from Beijing on political reform.

+At the time, Leung was the head of localist group Hong Kong Indigenous and a rising star on the political scene as the fledgling independence movement gathered momentum, infuriating Beijing.

 Two other protesters were sentenced alongside Leung to seven years and three and a half years in prison.